techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.1/Documentation/planning_v1.1.md

 # How to proceed from v1.0 requirements to v1.1?

+## Backup v1.0

-- [ ] Backup v1.0: Before I make any changes, I've created a backup of the existing v1.0 Bicep project.
+- [ ] Before I make any changes, I've created a backup of the existing v1.0 Bicep project.
 This will ensure that I have a safe copy in case anything goes wrong during the upgrade process.

+## Understand the Changes

-- [ ] Understand the Changes: I started by reviewing the release notes or changelog for Bicep version 1.1.
+- [ ] I started by reviewing the release notes or changelog for Bicep version 1.1.
 This give me insights into the new features, bug fixes, and any breaking changes introduced in the new version.
 I make sure to understand the implications of these changes for my IaC project.

 ## Write the user stories yourself: